Mental health and wellbeing

 Living with Crohn's

 Find a community of people who understand what you’re going through.
-Crohn’s & Colitis UK have Local Networks of volunteers across the country, or you can connect with people online through our Facebook Forum.
+Crohn’s & Colitis UK have Local Networks of volunteers across the country.
+You can also connect with people online through our Facebook Forum or Virtual Social Events.

-Learn about the condition and treatments from good sources of information such as Crohn’s & Colitis UK.
-Understanding the benefits as well as risks of treatment, and finding new ways to manage troubling symptoms, can help relieve some of your anxiety.
+Learn about the condition and treatments from good sources of information such as from Crohn’s & Colitis UK.
+Understanding the benefits as well as risks of treatment may help to relieve some of your anxiety.
+You may also be able to find new ways to manage troubling symptoms.
 If you’re worried about any aspect of your condition, ask your IBD team or call the Crohn’s & Colitis UK Helpline on 0300 222 5700.

-Get help – ask your health professional to arrange for you to see a psychologist or appropriate counsellor.
+Ask for help when you need it.
+Ask your GP or IBD team to arrange for you to see a psychologist or appropriate counsellor.
+In some areas you may be able to access talking therapies services directly.
 See the section Getting the help you need.
-In some areas you may be able to access talking therapies services directly.

 I’d built up a lot of negativity around the condition, thinking that my body was useless, and I couldn’t do all the things I wanted to do.
 Running helps me push back those negative thoughts and know that my body can still do stuff.
 I soon realised what a positive effect it was having on my mental health.